tiongjjyi/tp/docs/DeveloperGuide.md

 All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/AY2324S1-CS2103T-W15-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2324S1-CS2103T-W15-4/tp/blob/master/src/main/resources/view/MainWindow.fxml)
+TEST For example, the layout of the [`MainWindow`](https://github.com/AY2324S1-CS2103T-W15-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2324S1-CS2103T-W15-4/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,